GetDKAN/dkan/docs/source/user-guide/guide_dataset.rst

 12. If you are adding more than one distribution to a dataset be sure to utilize the **File Title** field to distinguish the differences in the files to the user.
 13. Click "Save".
 14. Run cron to start the import.

+**Edit a dataset:**

+1. Log in to the site.
+2. Navigate to Admin > DKAN > Datasets.
+3. Find the dataset you wish to edit and click the "Edit" link in the right-hand column.
+4. Click "Save"

 Harvest